When you need an owner-builder permit, eligibility requirements, and how to apply.

 Please download and complete the additional details form to include with your online application if:

-• you or any other registered parties have held an owner-builder permit within the last 5 years, and/or
+- you or any other registered parties have held an owner-builder permit within the last 5 years for different land, and/or

-You can also visit a Service NSW centre to complete your application in person.
+You will need to visit a Service NSW centre to submit your application in person.

 How to apply